 Tania was visiting from the Chicago Botanic Garden.
 She is interested in insect-plant interactions and how scent mediates those interactions.
 Now she works as a data scientist for the city of San Francisco.

 Timothy Miller (Ph.D.)

 Tim is interested in how phenotypic plasticity can facilitate or constrain adaptation across environmental gradients.
 He also has a fondness for plant-pollinator interactions.
 His dissertation work focused on Clarkia concinna.
-He is now teaching at Cal State Bakersfield.
+He is now teaching field courses with the UC Natural Reserves.

 tijmille at ucsc.edu